RxLaboratory/Duik/src-docs/duik/docs/duik-faq.md

 This is a bug in After Effects CC2014 and CC2014.1, it is not an issue from Duik.
 Update After Effects to CC2014.2, or upgrade to a newer version.

+### Duik worked well, but it won't start anymore.
+What can I do?

+Sometimes, the files Duik needs to run smoothly get corrupted, especially (but not only) on Mac OS.
+If this is the case, Duik may not even be able to start anymore, or may be showing a script alert at start.
+In this case, follow [the procedure described here](install-duik.md#fix-uninstall-duik) to re-initialize it.

 ## Changes between Duik Bassel, Duik 15 and older versions

 ### Duik 15 came with an installer, Duik Bassel is just a zip, why?